 Information and tools to plan for future long-term care needs.

 AAAs offer aging services, including:- Information and assistance, – Care management, – Nutrition services (i.e., Meals on Wheels), – Legal assistance, – Services for family caregivers through the Family Caregiver Support Program (FCSP)

-Virginia’s Commonwealth Coordinated Care Plus program (CCC+) is a Medicaid waiver that assists the elderly and people with physical disabilities so that they may remain living at home.
+Virginia’s Commonwealth Coordinated Care Plus program (CCC+) is a Medicaid is a federally aided state-operated program that provides medical benefits for low incomes people who meet specified eligibility criteria.
+Individual states determine the benefits covered, program eligibility, rates of payment for providers, and methods of administering the program. waiver that assists the elderly and people with physical disabilities so that they may remain living at home.
 Family members can be hired are personal care providers, excluding spouses and legal guardians.
-Services may include: Personal Care, Respite Care, Home/Vehicle Modifications, Adult Day Care, Skilled Private Duty Nursing, applies to all family members except spouces
+Services may include: Personal Care, Respite Care is a service that provides caregivers with temporary relief from the stresses and responsibilities of providing care.
+Skilled or semi-skilled workers take over caregiving responsibility for a brief period, and care can be provided either at home or in another location., Home/Vehicle Modifications, Adult Day Care, Skilled Private Duty Nursing, applies to all family members except spouces

 Provides aged or disabled veterans with rehabilitative, residential and medical care and services.
 The Department of Veterans Services also helps veterans and their families to present claims for veterans’ benefits to the federal government and offers veterans low-cost loans to acquire farms and homes.